Robertfarb/whiteboarding-curriculum/w11/day3.md

 ### Afternoon

 #### Lecture
-* Architecture Part 1 (with Ned), an introduction to scaling web applications and system design.
+* Architecture (with Ned), an introduction to scaling web applications and system design.

 #### Flex project check-ins
 * With TAs and Coaches